 His love of the ocean and the mountains, where he has enjoyed a lot of time, is not only a significant factor in the practice’s sustainable principals but also how his work responds to its environment.

-Like Jost, architect Cameron Greiner always knew his calling was architecture.
+Like Patrick, architect Cameron Greiner always knew his calling was architecture.
 Obsessed with Lego as a child and spurred on by his mother’s interest in architecture, Cam was continually looking at how spaces could be conceived well before any formal training.

-Cam sees his youth and his experience living in Queensland as beneficial to the practice, given the climatic differences found in both regions and the local environmental requirements for each.
+Cam sees his youth and experience living in Queensland as beneficial to the practice, given the climatic differences found in both regions and the local environmental requirements for each.
 He also attributes his ability to communicate with clients as paramount in the day-to-day operations of a smaller practice, understanding their real needs when designing a home rather than simply filling a wish-list.
 Resolving construction details and ensuring the delivery of a project on time and within budget, is as rewarding.

 Alexandra graduated from the School of Architecture and Urbanism, Cluj-Napoca, Romania in 2012 before moving to the Australian sunshine with her husband in 2013.
 She gained experience working on a range of architectural projects in the residential, commercial, mixed use and infrastructure sector since graduation.
 Early on while studying to be an architect, she was interested in exploring structural solutions that enhance the aesthetic qualities of a building and combining her interest in art inspires Alexandra’s approach to architectural design.